Charlie Henry (footballer, born 1986): Team Wellington

 In November 2013, Henry made the move to New Zealand to sign for ASB Premiership club Team Wellington, signing a contract in effect until March 2014.
 He made an immediate impact, scoring on his debut home starting appearance in a 3–1 defeat of Southern United on 24 November 2013.
 He went on to score regularly, taking his tally of goals to six in eleven appearances when netting twice in a 6–1 victory over Hawke's Bay United on 2 February 2014.

 Dunstable Town

 After a stint in New Zealand's ASB Premiership for Team Wellington, Henry signed for Dunstable Town in the summer of 2014 following their promotion for the Southern Premier Division.

 International career

-Henry's form with Newport County in 2010 earned him a call-up in the England C national football team, where he made his debut in a 2–2 draw with Wales.
+Henry's form with Newport County in 2010 earned him a call-up in the England national football C team, where he made his debut in a 2–2 draw with Wales.
 A month later, he earned his second cap, picking up the man-of-the-match award in a 1–0 victory over Estonia U23 in Tallinn in the International Challenge Trophy.